 One of the most popular options is stretch wrap.
 The reason for this?
 The clue is in the name; stretch wrap is obviously great for wrapping pallets due to its stretching properties.
 This means that less wrap needs to be used per load, saving time and money on supplies.
 Using wrap dispensers makes the process even simpler and quicker to implement.
-An alternative to stretch wrap is shrinkfilm, for which you will need a machine to apply heat to ensure everything is wrapped tightly and securely.
+An alternative to stretch wrap is shrink film .
+You will need a machine to apply heat to ensure everything is wrapped tightly and securely.

-Whichever wrap you decide to go with, it should be first applied around the pallet base and then continued upward around the load.
-Remember that pallet wrap is designed to stabilise the load and not secure it to the pallet so should be used in conjunction with strapping or banding.
+Whichever wrap you decide to go with, it should be first applied around the pallet base.
+It is then wrapped in upwards, around the load.
+Remember that pallet wrap is designed to stabilise the load and not secure it to the pallet.
+It should therefore be used in conjunction with strapping or banding.

 When preparing to send heavy goods it’s recommended that loads are not only wrapped but also strapped or banded in order to prevent any unwanted movement.
 This will give you peace of mind that no goods will be separated from the load and damaged.

-A strap or band should be drawn tightly to the load, which can be applied with a manual strapping tool or using an automatic strapping machine.
+A strap or band should be drawn tightly to the load.
+A manual strapping tool, or an automatic strapping machine with then ‘seal’ the strapping.
 A fastening method can then be applied to secure the ends, with options including seals, buckles and cable ties.

 Polyester strapping is great for medium to heavy duty loads and loads that are particularly susceptible to impacts or shifting during transit, and is a popular choice for reinforcing heavy packages.
-However polypropylene is also a great economical option and is ideal for reinforcing light to medium duty loads with short transportation trips.
+However polypropylene is also a great economical.
+Its therefore ideal for reinforcing light to medium duty loads with short transportation trips.

 There are a number of other protective packaging products that you can include in your dispatch process:

-- Corner protectors can increase vertical stacking strength and absorb and cushion edges to prevent any damage to a load upon impact.
+- Corner protectors can increase vertical stacking strength and absorb and cushion edges.
+This helps to prevent any damage to a load upon impact.

-- Cardboard edge guards are also a great addition, with the ability to stabilise and reinforce the load while also creating a straight edge to aid the strapping of irregularly shaped goods.
+- Cardboard edge guards are also a great addition.
+They stabilise and reinforce the load, while also creating a straight edge to aid the strapping of irregularly shaped goods.

 - Top sheets can work in conjunction with pallet wrap to give you that extra piece of mind.